 E-commerce Platforms (a comparison blog for, you guessed it, e-commerce platforms) rated Shopify as their best e-comm platform of 2017.
 So, if your goal is online sales, Shopify is a great place to start.
 Shopify can also give you the ability to sell from a social media site or in person, making it a very flexible e-commerce option.

 We realize that starting a new business can be a scary prospect.
 But, hopefully, the tools we’ve shared with you help take a little of the edge off.
-With so many useful and low-cost services available to back you up along the way, now is a great time to take the leap.
+With so many useful and low-cost services available to back you up along the way, now is a great time to leap.